Bare-footed neighbor helps woman escape burning home after plane crash, video shows - NewsBreak

 The aircraft, a twin-engine Cessna, crashed about 12:15 p.m. at an intersection in Santee .
 Two people, including a UPS employee, were killed in the crash.

-Two homes were destroyed as a result of the crash, and as many as three others were damaged with a debris field spanning the entire block.UPS employee among at least 2 killed when small plane crashes in San Diego County
+Two homes were destroyed as a result of the crash, and as many as three others were damaged with a debris field spanning the entire block.Timeline: Another round of severe weather Tuesday night for central Oklahoma

 Upon seeing the front of one home engulfed in flames, Keeley said he and several neighbors found a side window that wasn’t burning to see if anybody was still inside.
 They called out, and a woman who was searching for her missing dog responded.